9brada6/tabs-with-posts/development.md

 - Finish Modern style.

 - ------------------------------------------------------------------------------

-- Add a way to minimize CSS/HTML when is cached.
-CSS is very important to minimize, because there is a lot of improvement.

 - When a tab query is deleted, then delete the tab from the widgets?(sounds very good).